CEE-KFUPM/CPM/README.md

 This Mathematica code serves as a support resource for the initial draft of a manuscript targeted for a journal paper, titled:
 "Prediction of Optimum Packing Density of Multi-sized Aggregates using Grading Models and Compressible Packing Model" By
-Abduljalil Abdulnaser Abdulkader and Saheed Kolawole Adekunle King Fahd University of Petroleum & Minerals, Dhahran-31261, Saudi Arabia.
+Abduljalil Abdulnaser Abdulkader and Saheed Kolawole Adekunle, King Fahd University of Petroleum & Minerals, Dhahran-31261, Saudi Arabia.

 Some of the code lines contain direct references to the equation number in the raw manuscript for the above manuscript.